Orthopedic Surgeon & Orthopedist Near Me

 Orthopedists evaluate and treat medical issues that affect the musculoskeletal system.
 Flexible bands of connective tissue, called tendons, attach muscles to the bones.
 Ligaments, which have less flexibility, hold the bones of joints together (i.e. knee, elbow).
 Intervertebral discs separate and cushion the bones of the spine.
 When any of these skeletal components are injured, an orthopedist is a doctor you may want to see.

-Following an accident, orthopedic injuries must be acutely treated, and rehabilitation may be necessary to regain normal function.
+Following an accident, orthopedic injuries must be acutely treated by a specialist, and rehabilitation may be necessary to regain normal function.
 Accidents such as a toddler’s femur fracture while in a walker, an athlete’s anterior cruciate ligament tear during a soccer tournament, or a passenger’s whiplash from a motor vehicle accident all benefit from the care of an orthopedist.

 Stabilization of the affected area prevents further damage to the bones, ligaments, and tendons and protects nearby blood vessels and nerves.
 Pain control, an integral part of the healing process, is often managed by an orthopedist.
 The orthopedist coordinates the rehabilitation team which may include neurologists, pain management specialists, acupuncturists, and physical or occupational therapists.